unimarkup/specification/Frontend_Reference.md

   Combining ^^_overlined superscript^_^ text.
   ~~~

-  **Note:** If a special sequence starts inside another one and an closing sequence for an upper formatting is encountered, the closing sequence is not considered.
+  **Note:** If a special sequence starts inside another one and an closing sequence for an upper formatting is encountered, the inner formatting is not considered, and the outer formatting is closed.

   ~~~
-  *outer **inner*bold** end outer*
+  *outer **only italic*non-bold** non-italic*
   ~~~

   The above renders to the following abstract form

   ~~~
-  <italic>(outer <bold>(inner*bold) end outer)
+  <italic start>outer **only italic<italic end>non-bold** non-italic*
   ~~~

+  **Special cases:**

   - Fallback handling

     Formatting is started at the beginning of an inline content.
-If a special formatting sequence is reached, it is parsed until the corresponding end sequence is found.
+If a special formatting sequence is reached, it is parsed until another special sequence is encountered.
-    If another special sequence is encountered, the inner sequence is first tried to be completed.
-Any encountered end sequence of the outer format is ignored until the inner sequence is completed.
+    The inner sequence is first tried to be completed, but if an end sequence of the outer format is encountered before the inner sequence is completed, the inner is not formatted, and the outer is applied.
-    If the inner sequence cannot be completed, because end of content is reached without finding the corresponding end sequence, the outer format reevaluates the content starting at the inner start sequence,
-    but now considers the inner sequence as plain text.
+    If a formatting is not closed at the end of an inline content, it fails and must not be applied.

     **Example:**

     ~~~
     *only italic **bold fails* plain text
     ~~~

     The above goes through the following steps: